daniel-allington/asset-demo/index.md

 {% endfor %}
 </ul>

-## Intermediate approach: embed code in front matter; Liquid tag in layout
+## Intermediate approach: unedited embed code in front matter; Liquid tag in layout

 <ul>
 {% for page in site.intermediate %}